 Enterprise Resource Planning (ERP) systems are perhaps the most prevalent system across the vast majority of sizeable businesses.
-Making a major change or upgrade to an ERP system is akin to open heart surgery and is one of the highest risk IT system changes that can be embarked upon.
-A combination of system and data complexity, integration with other systems and impact on business process makes ERP system upgrades long, costly and high risk.
+Making a major change or upgrade to an ERP system is akin to open-heart surgery and is one of the highest-risk IT system changes that can be embarked upon.
+A combination of system and data complexity, integration with other systems, and impact on business process makes ERP system upgrades long, costly, and high risk.

 How can we improve the chances of success?

-Cutover allows for a more collaborative way of working, greater visibility and better communications which all contribute to a more successful system upgrade.
+Cutover allows for a more collaborative way of working, greater visibility, and better communications which all contribute to a more successful system upgrade.
 Cutover has been used by large enterprises to reduce the risk, time and cost involved in upgrading their critical systems, including ERP.

 A large UK retail bank used Cutover for their ERP upgrade.
 Previously they were experiencing implementation failures due to poor planning and execution and they needed to reduce the risk of failure or downtime for such a large system upgrade.
-Cutover provided a collaborative way to plan and execute the system upgrade and also allowed them to run plan walkthroughs multiple times as simulations in preparation for the cutover itself.
+Cutover provided a collaborative way to plan and execute the system upgrade and also allowed them to run plan walkthroughs multiple times as simulations in preparation for the event itself.

 Cutover has also been used by a global retailer with $3.7bn in revenues to update its critical technology systems.
 They needed to upgrade their major systems while eliminating as far as possible the risk of a system outage.
 Before using Cutover they were facing the possibility of a multi-week outage, but through improved coordination and better simulation capability, the preparation time and outage time were significantly reduced.